programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ![Two versions of pip!
 Use the local one.](../images/extracting-illustrated-pages/windows-where-pip.png)

-Now we can move on and install the HT Data API wrapper and the Internet Archive's Python library (also only available through `pip`).
+Now we can move on and install the HT Data API wrapper and the Internet Archive's Python library (which is also only available through `pip`).

 ```bash